 Manufacturing Strategy

-Manufacturing strategy defines what the company will make (versus procure); where it will be made; how it will be made; and with what capabilities and capacities.
-It includes choices such as:
+Manufacturing strategy is the set of choices about what the company will make (versus procure); where it will be made; how it will be made; and with what capabilities and capacities.
+Manufacturing strategy choices include:

 Together, these choices deliver your manufacturing configuration: what product types, models, modules, components, and parts are produced in which factories; and whether that production is spread across regions; concentrated in the regions where each product is sold; or networked, with some factories supplying others.

-Achieving the targeted per unit delivered cost is a key driver, but this must usually take into account constraints on:
+Any manufacturing configuration delivers a set of production costs.
+Achieving the targeted per unit delivered cost is a key driver of how you configure your production assets, but this must take into account constraints on:

 Defining and reaching the appropriate quality levels can be difficult and costly, depending on what those levels are — which are driven by the business strategy and the competition.
 In deciding where to build what, you may also need to consider perceived quality — the value your customers may place on the “made in X” label.
 This can drive strategies which assemble in destination markets, but of components imported from elsewhere.